FREQUENTLY ASKED QUESTIONS

 Component Weight Measures

-Win/Loss Record 40% Win percentage, KO ratio, career volume, and loss penalty
+Win/Loss Record 40% Win percentage, KO ratio, career volume, loss penalty, and draw penalty

 Quality of Opposition 45% Opponents' win rates, experience, KO danger, title fight significance, and result weighting